slint-ui/slint/README.md

 - The `skia` renderer uses [Skia](https://skia.org) for rendering.
 - The `software` renderer uses the CPU with no additional dependencies.

-NOTE: When Qt is installed on the system, the `native` style uses Qt's QStyle to achieve native looking widgets.
+NOTE: When Qt is installed on the system, the `qt` style becomes available, using Qt's QStyle to achieve native looking widgets.

 ### Tooling